Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Exalead](http://www.exalead.com/search/): slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
 No relevant results for "Oppenheimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.
 - [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also has many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index is a bit dated; it has an old backlog of sites it hasn't finished indexing.
 It also has several per-language indexes.
 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid SEO options.
+- [Meorca](https://meorca.com/): a search engine that claims not to "index pornography or illegal content websites".
+It also features a public blog with a marketplace and free games.
+Allows submitting URLs, but requires a full name, email, phone number, and "business name" to do so.
+Discovered in the seirdy.one access logs.

 ### Unusable engines, irrelevant results